sageserpent-open/americium/README.markdown

 execution for a piece of data takes appreciable time, then running the entire parameterised test up to the point of failure can take minutes for more sophisticated tests.
-What's more, the test case that provokes the test failure may be extraordinarily complex; these frameworks all use the notion of building up test cases based on combining randomly varying data into bigger and bigger chunks, which often means that whtever provokes a failure is buried in a complex test case with additional random data that is of no relevance to the failure.
+What's more, the test case that provokes the test failure may be extraordinarily complex; these frameworks all use the notion of building up test cases based on combining randomly varying data into bigger and bigger chunks, which often means that whatever provokes a failure is buried in a complex test case with additional random data that is of no relevance to the failure.

 For example, if we are testing a stable sorting algorithm in Scala, we may find due to the use of weak equality in the